ishine/brever/README.md

 ## Testing a model

 To test a freshly trained model, the `POST.PATH.TEST` field in the `config.yaml` file of the model should point to the start of the naming convention of the testing datasets.
-For example, to train a model on the testing datasets listed above, the `config.yaml` file of the model should contain this:
+For example, to test a model on the testing datasets listed above, the `config.yaml` file of the model should contain this:

 ```yaml
 POST: